The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 DAP Note Format

 Data (D): What the client said and what you observed, all in one place.
-This is what sets DAP apart from SOAP, where those two things are written separately.
+This is what sets DAP apart from SOAP.

-Assessment (A): Your clinical take: how the client is progressing, what the diagnostic picture looks like, any risk factors, and how they are responding to treatment.
+Assessment (A): Your clinical take — how the client is progressing, diagnostic picture, risk factors, and treatment response.

-Plan (P): What comes next: session focus, interventions you plan to use, homework, referrals, or any changes to the treatment plan.
+Plan (P): What comes next: session focus, interventions, homework, referrals, or changes to the treatment plan.

 DAP Note Example